 - Evidence or lack of evidence of wrongdoing by the named party (was it someone else’s fault)?

-- Coming forward quickly and promptly (ex. by hiring legal counsel to address the matter rather than hiding from service of a summons)
+- Coming forward quickly and promptly (ex. by hiring legal counsel to address the matter rather than hiding from legal demand letters or service of a summons).

 We can help you obtain the lowest settlement possible in these cases through our experienced and skilled negotiation strategies.

 Contact a Pay-Per-View (PPV) Satellite TV Piracy Defense Law Firm

 Our intellectual property law firm can represent both Plaintiffs and Defendants in illegal broadcast TV signal piracy cases.
 If you are a Defendant charged with illegally showing boxing fights in your sports bar, restaurant, tavern, athletic club, or other venue open to the public, call us for a free initial consultation.
 We can help you respond to a monetary demand letter, or a federal court lawsuit filed in one of the United States Federal District Courts.

 Also, if you are charged with using software or code word subscriptions, or internet key sharing (“IKS”) to obtain satellite signals (ex.
 PPV) without obtaining the proper commercial license or dealing with Kodi Firestick legal issues, call us to discuss your rights and options for settlement.
 These types of claims may also be posed as a violation of the DMCA (Digital Millennium Copyright Act) by using “anti-circumvention” techniques to access protected content under 17 U.S.C. § 1201(a)(1).